 Although clearly advocating very different theological rationales, both groups claim simply to be representing the historic tradition of the church.
-In a previous post, I have argued that the theological rationales being offered by both groups represent new theological positions in response to the recent recognition of the equality of women.
+In a previous essay, I have argued that the theological rationales being offered by both groups represent new theological positions in response to the recent recognition of the equality of women.
 Accordingly, neither group represents the “historic” tradition of the church; both offer new reasons for opposition to women’s ordination.

-In the posts that follow, I hope to address the theological rationales behind these new positions for opposing women’s ordination.
+In the essays that follow, I will address the theological rationales behind these new positions for opposing women’s ordination.
 Because “Protestant” opponents represent very different reasons for opposition to ordination than do “Catholic” opponents, the two groups will need to be addressed separately.
 Whether one begins with the “Protestant” opposition or the “Catholic” is a somewhat arbitrary decision, but I have chosen to begin by discussing the Protestant position because its opposition is primarily based on what its advocates claim to be biblical grounds.
 Discussion of what Scripture actually says about men and women will provide helpful theological background for discussion of not only Protestant, but also, Catholic opposition to the ordination of women.

 Who is Wayne Grudem?
 That might seem to be an odd question to begin such a discussion.
 However, for those not informed about the discussion of women’s ordination among Evangelical Protestants in particular, the name is important to know.
-Although there are many Protestants who are opposed to women’s ordination – entire denominations (such as the Southern Baptists and the Missouri Synod Lutherans, the Orthodox Presbyterian Church), their related seminaries (Southrn Baptist Seminary, Concordia Seminary, Westminster Seminary), and several parachurch organizations (Campus Crusade for Christ, Focus on the Family, Promise Keepers) – Grudem is the single individual who is most identified with the cause of opposition to women’s ordination among American Evangelical Protestants.
+Although there are many Protestants who are opposed to women’s ordination – entire denominations (such as the Southern Baptists and the Missouri Synod Lutherans, the Orthodox Presbyterian Church), their related seminaries (Southern Baptist Seminary, Concordia Seminary, Westminster Seminary), and several parachurch organizations (Campus Crusade for Christ, Focus on the Family, Promise Keepers) – Grudem is the single individual who is most identified with the cause of opposition to women’s ordination among North American Evangelical Protestants.
 In 1991, Grudem and John Piper edited Recovering Biblical Manhood and Womanhood: A Response to Evangelical Feminism,1 a series of essays that marked the beginning of the theology of “complementarianism,” and the formation of a group called “The Council on Biblical Manhood and Womanhood.”
 Since then, Grudem has become the chief spokesperson for complementarianism, publishing several subsequent books and articles, most notably in recent years, Evangelical Feminism and Biblical Truth: An Analysis of More than One Hundred Disputed Questions,2 an 800 page book responding to Evangelical advocates of women’s ordination.
 Grudem has also written a Systematic Theology, in which he articulates a Calvinist soteriology, verbal plenary inspiration and inerrancy of Scripture, as well as his complementarian views.
 Most recently, Grudem has written Politics for the Bible: A Comprehensive Resource for Understanding Modern Political Issues in Light of Scripture,3 in which he argues for political positions that are basically in line with the “conservative” Republican movement in American politics, that is, lower tax rates, a strong military, a free market approach to health care, opposition to gun control, skepticism about global warming.4 While Grudem’s opposition to women’s ordination is not necessarily a direct consequence of his other theological and political views, those positions do make clear that he stands within the broad spectrum of the theological and political “Evangelical Right.”

 How prominent is Grudem’s position?
 Grudem writes as if he is simply defending the church’s historic theological position.
 He certainly has had an influence far beyond his significance as a single theological writer, and there are, as noted above, entire denominations, parachurch organizations, and seminaries where “complementarian” theology would be normative.
 At the same time, Grudem is a single individual, and he represents a position that is not embraced by many (perhaps most?)
 Evangelical Protestants these days.
 In his book, Evangelical Feminism: A New Path to Liberalism,5 Grudem has a chapter in which he laments “Places Where Evangelical Feminism Already Has Much Influence.”
 In this chapter, he worries that what he calls the “evangelical feminist position” is the “dominant position” at such standard Evangelical institutions as Wheaton College, Azusa Pacific University, Denver Seminary, Fuller Seminary, Gordon-Conwell Seminary, Bethel Seminary, Asbury Seminary, Regent College-Vancouver, InterVarsity Press, Baker Books, Christianity Today, InterVarsity Christian Fellowship, and the Lausanne Committee on World Evangelism, among other organizations.
-The “Christians for Biblical Equality” website has endorsements from numerous Evangelical theologians and church leaders, and, of course, such prominent orthodox Evangelical Anglican theologians as N.T.
-Wright have made recent theological statements supporting women’s ordination.
-Is it more likely (as Grudem claims) that all of these people are part of a “new path to liberalism” among Evangelical Christians who have rejected the authority of Scripture, or rather, that his position represents only one position, and a position that many (in some places a majority of) Evangelical Christians do not hold?
+The “Christians for Biblical Equality” website has endorsements from numerous Evangelical theologians and church leaders,6 and, of course, such prominent orthodox Evangelical Anglican theologians as N.T.
+Wright have made theological statements supporting women’s ordination.7 Is it more likely (as Grudem claims) that all of these people are part of a “new path to liberalism” among Evangelical Christians who have rejected the authority of Scripture, or, rather, that his position represents only one position, and a position that many (in some places a majority of) Evangelical Christians do not hold?

 What is “complementarianism”?
 Grudem provides a definition in Evangelical Feminism and Biblical Truth.
 Complementarianism is the position that (1) “men and women are equal in value and dignity,” but (2) “men and women have different roles in marriage as part of the created order.”
 At first read, few would disagree with this.
 All mainstream contemporary Christians believe that men and women are equal in value and dignity.
 And, certainly, men and women have different roles in marriage.
 After all, only a man can be a husband and father.
 Only a woman can be a wife and mother.
 But Grudem means more than this.
 By “different roles,” Grudem means that there is a permanent hierarchy within marriage.
 As part of the creation order, men always have a role of “headship,” by which Grudem means “authority over” women.
 Within marriage, this means that the primary responsibility of the husband is to “to provide for, to protect, and to lead his family.”
 The primary responsibility of the wife is “to respect her husband and serve as his helper.”
-Again, the “man’s responsibility [is] to provide for and protect, and the woman’s responsibility [is] to care for the home and to nurture children.”6 (These roles cannot be reversed.)
+Again, the “man’s responsibility [is] to provide for and protect, and the woman’s responsibility [is] to care for the home and to nurture children.”8 (These roles cannot be reversed.)

 Essentially, this translates to a permanent hierarchical relation between men and women.
 Men lead, teach, and exercise authority.
 Women follow, learn, and submit to male authority.
 In addition, this hierarchical subordination translates outside the sphere of marriage as well, particularly in the area of the church, where men (and men only) exercise all functions of public leadership and authority.
 Women are allowed to exercise some forms of ministry within the church, but never in areas of public leadership or speaking, and never in ways that might involve exercising authority over men.
 Grudem provides a detailed list of positions that must be restricted to men: president of a denomination, senior pastor in a local church, preaching in the pulpit to the whole church, teaching Bible or theology in a seminary or Christian college, leading a home Bible study that includes both men and women.
-At the same time, Grudem suggests that both men and women can do the following: director of Christian education, Sunday school superintendent, choir director, administrative assistant to senior pastor, church secretary, teach a high school Sunday school class, write a book on Bible doctrines or a commentary on a book of the Bible, teach a women’s Sunday school class or Bible study group, teach Vacation Bible School, teach as a Bible professor at a secular(!) university, be an evangelistic missionary, perform a baptism, help serve the Lord’s Supper, sing in the choir, give a testimony at a church service.
+At the same time, Grudem suggests that both men and women can do the following: be director of Christian education, Sunday school superintendent, choir director, administrative assistant to senior pastor, or church secretary, teach a high school Sunday school class, write a book on Bible doctrines or a commentary on a book of the Bible, teach a women’s Sunday school class or Bible study group, teach Vacation Bible School, teach as a Bible professor at a secular(!) university, be an evangelistic missionary, perform a baptism, help serve the Lord’s Supper, sing in the choir, give a testimony at a church service.